alejandro-carstens/golastic/README.md

 ```

 #### Nested
-Golastic provides the ability to perform nested queries using all the previous clauses ```WhereNested, WhereInNested, WhereNotInNested, FilterNested, FilterInNested, MatchNested, MatchInNested & MatchNotInNested```.
+Golastic provides the ability to perform nested queries by using all the previous clauses nested counterparts ```WhereNested, WhereInNested, WhereNotInNested, FilterNested, FilterInNested, MatchNested, MatchInNested & MatchNotInNested```.
 Nested clauses are subjected to the same rules as their non-nested counter parts.
 However, it is important to specify the nested path using dot notation such as ```attribute.value```.
 ```go
 	players := []interface{}{"player1", "player2", "palyer3"}